Lauren Kemper, Volunteer Coordinator | Lauren.Kemper@wwu.edu

 Bettye Shifrin was part of the team that worked to reopen the Center in 2007.
 She came to the Pacific Northwest in 1980 and began her administrative career with the Central Kitsap School District, moving on to the position of executive assistant and security administrator for Honeywell Marine Systems Division at Keyport.
 She then worked for the Naval Undersea Museum Foundation for 25 years, managing the finances, grants, scheduling, and more.
 Bettye is semi-retired and enjoys her position with WWU, handling the office administration, volunteer procedures, and assisting the rest of the staff to further the goals of science education.

-Recently (2017), Dr. Yang joined the staff at the SEA Discovery Center as Director and research scientist who is engaged in the community, enriching the center’s educational and aquarium programs, and facilitating student involvement.
+Recently (2017), Dr. Yang joined the staff at the SEA Discovery Center as Director and research scientist who is engaged in the community, enriching the center’s educational and aquarium programs, and facilitating college student involvement.
 She received her Ph.D. in Biology from the University of Washington and was an NSF GK-12 Fellow, developing investigative marine science curriculum for high school.
 She has a passion for communities, mentoring students, helping others identify and achieve their goals, and facilitating lifelong learning.
-Currently, students and citizen scientists at the center engage in eelgrass ecology and estuarine science research and stewardship.
+Currently, students and citizen scientists at the center engage in scientific research on the Liberty Bay estuary, native Olympia oysters, eelgrass, and other aspects of marine ecology.